AdamTest24/Case_Studies_L2D/README.md

 ### :cloud: Getting Started with Github Codespaces
 [Codespaces](https://docs.github.com/en/codespaces/overview) is a development environment hosted in the cloud.
-For this repository, we have created a config file, [devcontainer.json](.devcontainer/devcontainer.json) that currently supports `2-core • 8GB RAM • 32GB` and added [NVIDIA CUDA features](https://github.com/devcontainers/features/pkgs/container/features%2Fnvidia-cuda), however the GPU option is only available for selected customers as [trial period](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-a-codespace/getting-started-with-github-codespaces-for-machine-learning).
+For this repository, we have created a config file, [devcontainer.json](.devcontainer/devcontainer.json) that currently supports for free a virtual machine of `GPU: 2-core, RAM: 8GB, HD: 32GB` with 15-GB per month of storage and 120 core hours per month.
+We also added [NVIDIA CUDA features](https://github.com/devcontainers/features/pkgs/container/features%2Fnvidia-cuda), however the GPU option is only available for selected customers as [trial period](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-a-codespace/getting-started-with-github-codespaces-for-machine-learning), which we are not eligible due to [high demand for GPUS](https://github.com/LearnToDiscover/Case_Studies_L2D/issues/34#issuecomment-2127520930).
+Alternatively, you can customise price with a [calculator page](https://github.com/pricing/calculator).

 1. Create codespace: Go to `Code` icon and select `create codespace on PREFERED BRANCH`.
 Taking 4-ish minutes to set up!
 	1.1 You might already have an image, in which case just activate `docker_funny_name_ID` at https://github.com/codespaces